Thomas Muir of Huntershill

 Thomas Muir (24 August 1765 – 25 January 1799), also known as Thomas Muir the Younger of Huntershill, was a Scottish political reformer and lawyer.
 Muir graduated from Edinburgh University and was admitted to the Faculty of Advocates in 1787, aged 22.
 Muir was a leader of the Society of the Friends of the People.

 He is included in the Political Martyrs' Monument in Edinburgh.

 In 1793 Muir was sentenced to transportation to Botany Bay Australia for sedition.
 Two years later in 1796, Muir escaped from Botany Bay on the American ship Otter.
 The Otter reached Nootka Sound, Vancouver Island in June 1796.
 From there Muir travelled to Mexico City, where he asked to be allowed to travel to California.
 On April 1797 Muir was imprisoned in Havana, Cuba and taken by Spanish ship Ninfa to Spain.
-On arrival at Cádiz, the Spanish ship became engaged in a battle with two British Royal Navy Men O War that were blocking the harbour.
-Muir received a glancing blow to his face from shrapnel which smashed his left cheek and injured his eyes.
-The Spanish captain insisted that Muir was among the dead: and he was so badly disfigured that his would-be captors failed to identify him and he was sent ashore with the wounded.
-Now began a long and painful recovery, while the French and Spanish authorities, indulged in a bitter diplomatic wrangle over Muir's release.
-In September 1797, the Spanish Government released Muir an he made his way to France.
+On arrival at Cádiz, the Spanish ship became engaged in a battle with two Royal Navy warships that were blockading the harbour.
+Muir received a glancing blow to his face from shrapnel, which smashed his left cheek and injured his eyes.
+The Spanish captain insisted that Muir was among the dead, and he was so badly disfigured that his would-be captors failed to identify him, and he was sent ashore with the wounded.
+Now began a long and painful recovery while the French and Spanish authorities indulged in a bitter diplomatic wrangle over Muir's release.
+In September 1797, the Spanish government released Muir and he made his way to France.

-In November 1797, he arrived in Bordeaux, where he was hailed as a 'Hero of the French Republic.'
+In November 1797, he arrived in Bordeaux, where he was hailed as a 'Hero of the French Republic'.
 Muir then traveled to Paris.
 Muir's confidant in 1798 was Dr Robert Watson and Muir learned of the United Scotsmen, which replaced the Friends of the People.
 In November 1798, Muir moved to the Île-de-France village of Chantilly.
 He died there on 25 January 1799.
 Shortly before his death, he said, "we have achieved a great duty in these critical times.
 After the destruction of so many years, we have been the first to revive the spirit of our country and give it a National Existence."